dingusdev/dingusppc/zdocs/users/manual.md

 The machines that currently work the best are the Power Mac 6100, the Power Mac 7500, and the Power Mac G3.

-Early implementations for the Power Mac G3 Blue and White and the Apple Pippin are also present.
+Early implementations of the iMac G3, Power Mac G3 Blue and White, and Apple Pippin are also present.

 ## Debugger

-The debugger can be used to not only see what code is being executed at a given moment, but also see what is stored in an NVRAM portion.
+The debugger can be used to show what code is currently being executed, the contents of memory as hex or 68K assembly or PowerPC assembly, NVRAM variables, memory regions, and CPU registers.
+It can also be used to change memory, registers, and nvram variables.
+It can step through instructions one at a time or many instructions at once.

 ## Quirks
 ### Mouse Grabbing

-While the emulator window is in focus, press Control and G to access.
+While the emulator display window is in focus, press Control-G to hide the host mouse cursor to control the guest mouse cursor directly.
+Press Control-G to show the host mouse cursor again and control the guest mouse cursor only when the host mouse cursor is within the emulator display window.

+Press Control-S to toggle the scaling method of the emulator display window.
+The methods are nearest (best used when the scale factor is an integer value) and linear (or smooth mode which is not as sharp but helps display quality when the scale factor is not an integer value).

 ### CD ROM Images